Yusuffrih/Boots-Review-MS3/README.md

 5. User feedback & validation on forms
 #### Plan
+The plan for this is that the user should not be able to fill in a form and submit it without the form matching the required pattern or without it not being filled in at all.
+The plan is that the browser validation system will provide the user with some feedback as to what the issue is if they have not filled in the form properly
 #### Implementation
+To implement this, the all of the forms have the required attributes and they also have patter attributes to ensure that the user inputs the correct data.
+The browser validation system should inhibit the user from submitting the form if any of the fields are not filled in correctly.
 #### Test
+The user must try filling in the forms that are on the site and purposely leave out some fields or put in incorrect data.
 #### Result
+This test is a success with all of the forms operating as expected.
+See the relevant screenshots [here](testing/feature/form-validation) for one example of each form validating the data.

 6. Bootstrap css design features such as navabr, buttons cards etc.
 #### Plan